 Freelancers often have little time to blog themselves.
 How can they still provide enough content?

-There is too much work on your desk, you don't have time to blog and your blog has been lying idle for a long time.
-This has happened to me as well.
-Here different strategies help.
-For one thing, you should write articles in advance, i.e. "on stockpile".
-Then you can always fall back on the written material.
-Even the distribution on social networks and in newsletters can be planned in advance, which saves you time.
+There's too much work on your desk, you don't have time to blog, and your blog sits idle for a long time.
+This has also happened to me.
+Different strategies help here.
+On the one hand, you should write articles in advance, i.e. "in stock".
+Then you can fall back on the written material at any time.
+Even the distribution on social networks and in the newsletter can be planned in advance, so you save time.

-On the other hand, guest contributions help to bridge the doldrums on the blog.
-This provides for content from a foreign spring and thus for variety on the blog.
-There are enough people who like to increase their reach and are happy about a do-follow-link when they publish on other blogs.
-I recommend that you set the framework for a guest post.
-This includes that the article is unique and will not appear elsewhere, keyword Unique Content.
+On the other hand, guest posts help to bridge the lull on the blog.
+This provides content from someone else's pen and thus variety on the blog.
+There are enough people who like to increase their reach and enjoy a do-follow link when they publish on other blogs.
+I recommend you set parameters for a guest post.
+This includes that the article is unique and will not appear elsewhere, keyword unique content.

-Also clarify how you address your readers.
-Do you want to address them on a familiar or formal level or use a neutral language?
+Also, clarify how you want to address your readers.
+Do you want to address them as "du", "sie" or use neutral language?
 How would you like it?
-Avoid keyword stuffing and clarify who provides the pictures for the contribution.
-The new blog of the Digital Week Dortmund has created a very good and clear regulation.
+Avoid keyword stuffing and clarify who will supply the images for the post.
+A very good and clear rule has been created by the new blog of the Digital Week Dortmund.
 It offers you a good inspiration, see here.

-But not only new and planned content can help to keep the blog going in bad times.
+But it's not just new and planned content that can help keep the blog going in bad times.
 But also updated content.
-It is often not necessary to constantly write new articles.
-It is much better to take old articles and update them.
-This includes checking if the content is still correct or if there have been any changes in the meantime.
-Further work steps are:
+It's often not necessary to constantly write new articles.
+It's much better to take old articles and update them.
+This includes checking to see if the content is still accurate, or if there have been any new additions in the meantime.
+Further steps are:

 - Remove broken links

-- Alternatively, to replace them with new ones if they lead to useful information
+- Alternatively, replace them with new ones if they lead to helpful information

-- provide this revised article with an indication of when it was first published and when it was updated
+- Annotate this revised article with a note of when it first appeared and when it was updated.

-Many readers no longer have such articles on their screens.
-The new visitors on the other hand may not even know the article yet.
-So you can create fresh content on the blog with much less effort than writing a completely new post.
+Many readers no longer have such articles on the screen.
+The new visitors, on the other hand, may not even know the post yet.
+So you can create fresh content on the blog with much less effort than to write a completely new post.

 Conference and Barcamp for Blogs

-What awaits the participants at the Blog4Business ?
-And what is the difference to Corporate Blog Barcamp on November 5?
+What can participants expect at Blog4Business ?
+And what is the difference to the Corporate Blog Barcamp on November 5?

 The Blog4Business (B4B) combines two formats.
 The classic conference and the casual barcamp.
-With the Blog4Business I want to think outside the box.
-Here I connect the topics around corporate blogs and social media.
-There will be three lectures by experts spread over the day, dealing with corporate blogs and social media.
+With Blog4Business I want to think outside the box.
+Here I combine the topics around corporate blogs and social media.
+There are three lectures by experts throughout the day that deal with corporate blogs and social media.

-This year it is Rouven Kasten from GLS Bank.
-He shows how the socio-economic bank her blog has been operating successfully for over 10 years.
-And how they not only reach their customers, but also sell current accounts.
-Furthermore, I could win Nora Breuker as a speaker.
+This year it's Rouven Kasten from GLS Bank.
+He shows how the social-economic bank has been running their blog successfully for over 10 years.
+And how they not only reach their customers with it, but also sell current accounts.
+Furthermore I could win Nora Breuker as a speaker.
 Nora is the expert when it comes to building and maintaining communities.
-She has built up a large community in the USA.
-In the beginning I wrote that I wanted to look beyond the edge of my plate with the B4B.
+She has built a large community in the USA.
+I wrote at the beginning that I wanted to think outside the box with the B4B.
 With the topic of gamification, that should be the case.
-It's an exciting challenge, especially in terms of blogging.
-Roman Rackwitz shows how readers can be bound in a playful way.
-And how the transfer of knowledge in blogs can be designed in this way.
-He brings along examples of this.
+It is an exciting challenge especially in relation to blogging.
+Roman Rackwitz shows how readers can be engaged in a playful way.
+And how knowledge transfer in blogs can be designed in this way.
+He brings examples of this.

-Between the lectures the Barcamp takes place.
-The special thing about this is that the participants create their own program.
-Everyone can come forward and suggest a session.
-This could be a question about social media or blog.
+The Barcamp takes place between the lectures.
+The special thing about this is that the participants design their own program.
+Everyone can come to the front and propose a session.
+This can be a question on the topic of social media or blog.
 Or someone explains how Pinterest works properly.
 There is no right or wrong.
-The important thing is that the participants have enough time to exchange ideas.
-In the end, they should go home with even more knowledge and good contacts.
+The only important thing is: the participants have enough time to exchange ideas.
+They should go home with even more knowledge and good contacts at the end.

-The Corporate Blog Barcamp compared to that, is a pure barcamp.
+The Corporate Blog Barcamp, on the other hand, is a pure barcamp.
 There are no lectures.
-Instead, the program is designed by the participants themselves.
-The sessions here are very concentrated on the main topic blog.
-The Corporate Blog Barcamp will take place for the second time on November 5, 2020.
-Last year we had topics such as how to set up the Google Search Console correctly.
-The agency responsible for the Ritter Sport Blog gave insights behind the scenes.
-Leefke von RAIDBOXES talked about how good posts have to look like in order to convert them.
-I'm very curious to see which topics will be proposed this year.
+Instead, the programme is designed by the participants themselves.
+The sessions here are very focused on the overall topic of blogs.
+The Corporate Blog Barcamp will take place for the second time on 5 November 2020.
+Last year we had topics such as how to set up Google Search Console correctly.
+The agency that manages the Ritter Sport Blog gave insights behind the scenes.
+Leefke from Raidboxes talked about what good postshas to look like in order to convert.
+I am very excited about the topics that will be proposed this year.

-A question you're probably already sick of hearing: Will it take place Blog4Business despite the "Corona"?
-Some WordCamps have already been cancelled.
+A question that you surely can't hear anymore: Will Blog4Business take place despite "Corona"?
+Some WordCamps have already been canceled...

 The IHK is excellently prepared, for example with a disinfection station at the entrance.
 We advocate that a smile or nod replaces a handshake.
-Basically, the same precautions apply as for the flu.
-I will publish an official statement on this and write to the participants directly.
+Basically, the same precautions apply as with the flu.
+I will be posting an official statement on this later and will be writing directly to the participants.
 I think we are well prepared with this.
 And we can look forward to a varied day.